Pinelopi Koujianou Goldberg: Career

 Goldberg teaches at Yale University, where she is the Elihu professor of economics.
 At Yale, she was initially one of only three female economics professors to have been granted tenure.
 She previously held faculty positions at Columbia University (1999–2001), Princeton University (1992–99 and 2007–10), and Yale (2001–07 and 2010–present).

 In 2011, Goldberg became the first woman appointed as editor-in-chief of the American Economic Review, one of the most prestigious journals in economics.
-She was the editor-in-chief from 2011 to 2016 and co-editor from 2010–2016 and in 2017.
+She was the editor-in-chief from 2011 to 2016 and co-editor from 2010 to 2016 and in 2017.

 Goldberg was appointed by Jim Yong Kim as the chief economist of the World Bank on April 27, 2018, and joined in November 2018.
 During her time in office, she was on public service leave from Yale University.
 In February 2020, she announced that she would resign effective March 1, 2020, to return to her position at Yale.
 She was succeeded by Aart Kraay, director of research in the Development Research Group, as interim chief economist until a permanent successor could be found.
 She did not state her reasons for resigning, but The Economist speculated that displeasure at senior World Bank officials, who are alleged to have suppressed research finding that some World Bank foreign aid is captured by local elites, may have played a role.